 - There’s also a matter of availability.
 If the palm oil you were using suddenly is unavailable or changes, you may have to reformulate the entire product.
 This is why I keep switching my liquid eyeliner – there’s no consistency.
 It’s frustrating but it’s also a reality of sourcing high performance ingredients.

 - Lastly, there are always internal politics.
 After all, it’s business.
 Whether you need to launch a product to make it into the Sephora VIB sale (huge sales $) or an executive loves a certain product, there’s a reason behind everything.

 So that was a lot of information but I feel like it’s helpful to know what goes on behind the scenes.
-And now, let’s jump into my routine!
+And now, let’s jump into my night skincare routine!

 Then, I use the same cream cleanser to wash my face.
 I personally love that I can use one product for both my eyes and face because it’s efficient.
 I rotate between using a Clarisonic, washcloth, and konjac sponge to scrub off anything that’s on my skin.
 There’s no rhyme or reason to what I use other than how I’m feeling that day.
 I like to mix it up.

 This product will last you about 2 months if you use it every night.
 Note that this cleanser won’t get sudsy like other cleansers.
 That’s because the chemicals that create suds (some surfactants) can disrupt your hormones.
 Yikes!